This article has been contributed by Saijo George.

 Cima’s sliding presentation slides

 Capturing the essence of your product in your site’s web design is one of the most effective ways to sell it – and that’s exactly what Cima has done here.
-An add-on to PowerPoint, Keynote and Google Slides, their unique animated slides move into central position on the homepage as your scroll.
+An add-on to PowerPoint, Keynote and Google Slides, their unique animated slides move into a central position on the homepage as your scroll.
 Sliding animations to sell animated slides – pure genius!

 Greater Than Or Equal To – interactive storytelling